 However, let’s throw that idea in the sea!

-Sex can be SO MUCH MORE, so if penetration is painful (or just plain boring), try to mix things up and see sex as a variety of things and not just penetration as the main course.
+If penetration is painful (or just plain boring), try to mix things up and see sex as a variety of things and not just penetration as “the main course”.
 We’ve got a great post on how to do that here.
 Especially after childbirth and post surgery, building different ways of being intimate can be just as important.
 Communicating that with a partner however can be tricky- see the section on relationships for tips on how to have these conversations, or for more on sexual assertiveness see the art of sexual self-empowerment.

 Focus on becoming turned on.
 More arousal might be needed before you’re ready for any kind of touch or penetration.
 See the section below on build up/seduction for more, or you might be interested in how this relates to responsive desire in this post.

 Learn to stay present.
 Becoming better at noticing the mental chatter or worried thoughts and learning how to calm them can be really useful for increasing arousal, meaning you’re more open to sex.
 Our guide on Staying Present during Sex could be a good place to start.

 Seek help– professional support is invaluable to help with why sex might feel uncomfortable.
 Sexual health clinics, GPs, and various organisations campaigning for better awareness of issues like menopause, vaginismus and vulvodynia are all good spaces to find help and support.
 Also check out the section on physical health for more resources and information.